hpcjs/hpc.js-docs/docs/api/gpu/copybuffer.md

 Copies the contents of one GPU buffer to another.

-If the sizes/dimensions of the two buffers don't match, an exception is thrown.
+If the sizes/dimensions or data types of the two buffers don't match, an exception is thrown.

 If a buffer name is used that wasn't specified in the `GPUInterface` constructor, an exception is thrown.